The Glass House (2001 film)

 The Glass House is a 2001 American thriller film directed by Daniel Sackheim, written by Wesley Strick, and starring Leelee Sobieski, Diane Lane, Stellan Skarsgård, and Bruce Dern.
-The plot follows two siblings who go to live with friends of their parents as the oldest of the siblings starts to become suspicious of the family friends' patriarch.
+The plot follows two orphan siblings who go to live with friends of their parents as the older sibling starts to become suspicious of the family friends' patriarch.

-The Glass House was theatrically released in the United States on September 14, 2001 by Sony Pictures Releasing.
-The film received generally negative reviews from critics and grossed $24 million against a $30M budget.
+The Glass House was theatrically released in the United States on September 14, 2001 by Sony Pictures Releasing through its Columbia Pictures label.
+The film received generally negative reviews from critics and grossed $24 million against a $22 million budget.